Michael-Wachsman/Vision-Transformer-Label-Generating-Website/README.md

 On the dashboard page, there is a minimal grid showing the accuracies of each batch and how many images were processed by the model in each batch.

+Personal Acknowledgment:
+I want to be upfront: I unfortunately did not get to finish everything I wanted to for this project.
+This was my first time working with fine-tuning a large language model or using a vision transformer.
+A lot of my development time was spent learning through each task, and this is partially why inconsistent styles may be seen across the different files I provided.
+As I progressed and learned more, my style evolved, and I currently lack the time to go back and standardize everything.
+I certainly plan to come back to this project in the future to complete it for my own understanding, since it was actually a lot of fun.

 Future Work:
 Here is the roadmap for how I would bring the project to completion: